 To apply for an exemption, an application must be filed with the Tax Department during the regular listing period, which is the month of January.
 To receive an application or learn more about exempt property, please call 250-4940 or email firstname.lastname@example.org.

-The North Carolina General Assembly enacted the "Land Use Program," which allows reduced tax values for individually owned property used for agriculture, horticulture or forestry.
+The North Carolina General Assembly enacted the "Present-Use Program," which allows reduced tax values for individually owned property used for agriculture, horticulture or forestry.
 Basic eligibility requirements follow:

 Agriculture: Agricultural land consisting of one or more tracts, one of which consists of at least 10 acres that is in actual agricultural production and that, for the 3 years preceding January 1 of the year for which the benefit is claimed, has produced an average gross income of at least $1000.